Gap, Hautes-Alpes: Climate

-Gap features an oceanic climate (Cfb), according to the Köppen system, with continental (Dfb) influence due to its elevation.
+Gap features an oceanic climate (Cfb), according to the Köppen system, with some continental influence due to its elevation.
 Very influenced by its interior position, the city experiences cold, snowy winters and warm summers.
-Therefore, the climate is more or less alpine.

 Thus the main feature of the local climate is the importance of the sunshine enjoyed by the city.
 Furthermore, snowfall underscores the mountain character of the city.
 Thunderstorms are frequent in summer, fog is rather rare.

 The tables below represent averages of monthly temperatures.

 They also show the maximum and minimum mean temperatures over the period from 1951 to 1970.

 Comparisons with surveys of the period from 1878 to 1940 showed lower maximum averages over the period from 1950 to 1970 for the winter and summer months.
 Over the same period, again for the winter and summer months, there was an increase in the average minimum.
 Thus the evolution of the climate tends towards a slight reduction of differences in winter temperatures on the one hand, and summer on the other.

 Extreme temperatures also highlight the mountain and Mediterranean components of the climate.
 Indeed, over the decade 1951-1960 the absolute minimum recorded was -18 °C on 3 February 1956.
 While the absolute maximum was of 36.5 °C observed 8 July 1952.

 The evolution of the average monthly temperatures (in red) and an average monthly rainfall (in blue) are summarized in the chart below.

 Outside of the valley breezes, the prevailing wind is from the north, locally named the bise wind.
 In fact, it is a component of the mistral.
 Up the Drac Valley, this wind crosses the Bayard plateau down to Gap.
 When it carries clouds, there is the phenomenon of "the bar of Bayard": a compact pile of clouds covering the Bayard plateau.
 Pushed by the wind, they descend into the valley.
 Under the effect of the increase in pressure and temperature, these clouds disappear immediately a few hundred metres further down.
 Even in perpetual motion, cloud cover appears motionless.
 If these conditions are synonymous with freshness in autumn and spring, and bright cold in the winter, they are always accompanied by a perfectly sunny and clear atmosphere above the city.